home-assistant/developers.home-assistant/blog/2021-09-20-state_class_total.md

-- `measurement`, the state represents a measurement in present time, for example a temperature, electric power, etc. For supported sensors, statistics of min, max and average sensor readings is updated periodically.
+- `measurement`, the state represents a measurement in present time, for example a temperature, electric power, etc. For supported sensors, statistics of min, max and average sensor readings are updated periodically.
 - `total`, the state represents a total amount that can both increase and decrease, e.g. a net energy meter.
 When supported, the accumulated growth or decline of the sensor's value since it was first added is updated periodically.